teamspatzenhirn/rosbagBrowser/README.md

 The django settings for staging are configured in `rosbagBrowser.settings_staging` and can be used with the `--settings rosbagBrowser.settings_staging` flag for `manage.py` or via environment variable `DJANGO_SETTINGS_MODULE=rosbagBrowser.settings_staging`.

+### Ansible

+All this is automated using ansible.
+See [deployment/README.md](deployment/README.md) for more information.